FlynnStudios/wireless-gesture-acquisition/README.md

 The preserved firmware transmits the packet over UART at **115200 baud**.

-The text-based format also made the data easy to inspect during development and straightforward to parse on the PC side.
+The ASCII format is human-readable and straightforward to inspect and parse on the PC side.

 ---